CUPE 1698 Last Offer Vote FAQ

 Voting NO tells the employer members expect a better deal and that we want to reach it through meaningful negotiation—not a take-it-or-leave-it vote.

-1. Can the employer call another last offer vote later?
+- Can the employer call another last offer vote later?

 No. Under the Labour Relations Code, an employer can request only one last offer vote per round of bargaining.
 That means this is the only last offer vote they can call until this contract is settled, and a future round of bargaining begins.

-1. Will this lead to a strike or a lockout?
+- Will this lead to a strike or a lockout?

 A NO vote on the last offer does not mean a strike or a lockout.
 Voting NO on the employer’s last offer simply means members want bargaining to continue.
-Right now, we’re focused on getting back to the table with the help of a mediator to reach a fair deal.
+Both a strike and a lockout can only happen after formal notice and legal steps through the Labour Relations Board.
+No strike can occur without a separate vote by CUPE 1698 members.
+We are not asking for that at this time.

 If anything changes, your bargaining committee will ensure that everyone understands what’s happening and has as much notice as possible before any next steps are taken.

-1. Where can members get more information?
+- Where can members get more information?

 We want everyone to have the information they need before casting their ballot.
 Please don’t hesitate to reach out to your bargaining committee at laurie.dyck1698@gmail.com or use our contact us form on our website General Contact – CUPE 1698.